sily-lily/My-Study-Guide/Auto Hotkey/variables.md

-# Variable Using in AHK
+# Using Variables in AHK
 Thankfully, Auto Hotkey spares our souls by making things **`dynamically typed`**, if you **don't know what this means**, don't worry about it.
 It's not important when learning how to code in AHK.

 > [!NOTE]